meyouwe/orite/README.md

 ## Improvements/enhancements

-Use Orite with `watch` and have it watch a local directory for changes.
+Use orite with `watch` and have it watch a local directory for changes.

     watch -d 'ls path-to-dir/css/ | orite css -^'